HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

 The client protects its private key from unauthorized access, use, and modification.

-At runtime, when the bilirubin monitoring service wants to request authenticate to the token endpoint, it must generate a one-time-use authenticatin JWT.
+At runtime, when the bilirubin monitoring service wants to request authenticate to the token endpoint, it must generate a one-time-use authentication JWT.

 TODO: Update (see [example](authorization-example-jwks-and-signatures.md) [raw](authorization-example-jwks-and-signatures.ipynb), and update the signatures below from the example)